shivasiddharth/GassistPi/README.md

 googlesamples-assistant-pushtotalk
 ```

-8. After verying the working of assistant close and exit the terminal
+8. After verifying the working of assistant, close and exit the terminal

-9. Copy the pushtotalk.py from "Voice-activation-pushtotalk" folder to the default pushtotalk folder and replace

 *************************************************